-The co-founder of German transportation unicorn, FlixMobility, Daniel Krauss, about the rapid expansion of his company and the struggles of hyper-growth
+The co-founder of German transportation unicorn, Daniel Krauss, about struggles of hyper-expansion

 This may sound like a dream come true for a founder.